Thank you for reading our post, please rate this article at the end.

 Andersen Manufacturing, Inc. is headquartered in Idaho.
 They have been around for more than five decades.

-They specialized in custom metal machining, fabrication jobs, and manufacturing before they changed their focus to manufacturing towing products and accessories in 2000.
+They specialized in custom metal machining, fabrication, and manufacturing before changing their focus to manufacturing towing products and accessories in 2000.

 They are confident in the quality of their products and precise engineering design, among other things.

 Andersen assures that it has the facilities, experience, and skills to meet its customers’ demands.
-The safety of its clients is one of its priorities.
+The safety of its clients is a top priority.
 It promises quality, safety, and durability with each of its products.

-They carry the Ultimate Fifth Wheel Connection, the lightest and most affordable hitch.
+They offer the Ultimate Fifth Wheel Connection, the lightest and most affordable hitch available.

 CURT